Axact: The New York Times investigation

 On 17 May 2015, The New York Times published an investigative story reporting that Axact ran at least 370 degree and accreditation mill websites.
-The report said that although the company did sell software, chiefly website design and smartphone applications, its main business was "to take the centuries-old scam of selling fake academic degrees and turn it into an Internet-era scheme on a global scale."
+The report alleged that, although the company did sell software, its main business was to sell fraudulent degrees and certifications on a global scale.
 The Times further reported that the company had around 2,000 employees, some of whom pretended to be American educational officials and worked in shifts to keep the company open 24 hours per day.

 Company response

-Axact has denied all the allegations.
-The company accused The New York Times of "baseless, substandard reporting" as part of a plot by rival news organizations to stop the BOL Network, which was scheduled to start operations soon.
+Axact denied all allegations.
+The company accused The New York Times of "baseless, substandard reporting", and of sabotaging its expansion into TV and related media with BOL Network, which was scheduled to begin operations soon.
 It also threatened several news organizations and bloggers reporting on the issue with lawsuits.

-Initially Shaikh denied any association with the fake educational websites besides selling them software.
-Later he said that while Axact did provide office support and call center services to the websites, it did not itself "issue any degree or diploma, whether fake or real."
+Initially, Shoaib denied any association with the fake educational websites besides selling them software.
+He later claimed that Axact did provide office support and call center services to the websites, but it did not itself "issue any degree or diploma, whether fake or real."